 Read the blog post on the July Theme ~ FOOD

 Aiko is a small, smiling woman of 103 years old who lives in Higashi, a small village on the Okinawa Islands, Japan.
-She doesn’t speak much but her little smart eyes communicate a lot.
+She doesn’t speak much but her lively, bright eyes eyes communicate a lot.
 She says she feels happy and loved.
 She is still active, she practices gymnastics every morning and cooks lunch for the whole family every day.
 In the afternoon, Aiko meets up with her friends.
 They are all her age.
 In Okinawa, in fact, there are more centenarians per capita than anywhere else in the world.

 Do you want to stay strong and full of life into your 80s and 90s and even past 100?
 What are the secrets of the world’s longest-living population?